 The course fee for the 8-week pre-sessional course is £3,300.

-There is a 10% early payment discount for payments by Friday 31 May, 9am GMT: if you pay on or before this date then the fee is reduced to £3,000.
+There is an early payment discount for payments by Friday 31 May, 9am (GMT).
+If you pay on or before this date then the fee is reduced to £3,000.

 Monday 12 August – Friday 6 September 2019 (4 week course)